Skip to content

 Virtualized environments via cloud technologies offer optimized networking, memory, and storage of hardware by dividing the execution of these processes into several virtual machines (VMs).

-Since DRaaS replicates an entire infrastructure on virtual servers in a cloud environment, you can keep running applications without any significant differences in the short term.
+Since DRaaS replicates an entire infrastructure on virtual servers in a cloud environment, such as VMware Cloud Disaster Recovery, you can keep running applications without any significant differences in the short term.

 Benefits of DRaaS